octo-technology-downunder/mockito-exercise/README.md

 Notice the structure of the project.
 Imagine that all the components that you have in `external` package are the one relying on some external service.
 You have following tasks to accomplish:
 1. Finish the implementation of `WareHouse`
-2. Write a test case for the `WareHouse`.
+2. Write one or more test cases for the `WareHouse` with following requirements:
 - Use Mock or Stub or Spy to inject dependencies.
 - Create a list of 5 products in your test and use it to test `processProducts` method.
 - Test if `GSTCalculator` is called 5 times.
 - Test if `productRepository` is called with right method parameters
 - Test if `EmailService` is called with right parameters